Use Relative Measured Volatility (RMV) To Reveal Tight Price Action

 The measurement of volatility is relative to the lookback period.

-As with any indicator available in Deepvue, you can use RMV data points as part of your screening process.
+As with any indicator available in Deepvue, you can use Relative Measured Volatility data points as part of your screening process.
 This simple screen will help you focus on the strongest stocks that are showing tightness in price action.

 Add This Screener to Your Deepvue Account: Link